timlamec/MillsMap-1/README.md

-# MillsMapping
+# Tanzania Nationwide Mills Census - Webmap

 This repo queries odk central server and updates a webmap automatically.
-Currently specific to a project in Tanzania mapping mills.
-Could be generalized in the future, but that's out of scope for the current project!
+Currently specific to a project in Tanzania funded by The World Food Programme (WFP) and conducted by OpenMap Development Tanzania (OMDTZ).

-# Install instructions
+##Data colection infrastructure
+- Set up Server for Data Collection
+ODK central used and was deployed in Digital ocean by following procedures in this link https://docs.getodk.org/central-install-digital-ocean/
+- Creating digital questionnaire for data collection.
+This done by guidance from this link; https://xlsform.org/en/

+## Web Map installation

-## Cloud deployment
+### Cloud deployment
 - Create a Digital Ocean droplet (or other server on whatever infrastructure you prefer), and associate a domain name with it.
 Either disable the UFW firewall or poke the appropriate holes in it for nginx and ssh.
 - Create a user called ```millsmap``` with sudo privileges.
 - From the ```millsmap``` user account, clone this repo.
 Step into it with ```cd MillsMap```.